-What result am I looking for?
-With the free T3/RT3 ratio, healthy ratios will be 20 or higher.
-With a total T3/RT3 ratio, you are looking for 10 or higher.
+With the “free T3″/RT3 ratio, healthy ratios will be 20 or higher.
+With a “total T3″/RT3 ratio, you are looking for 10 or higher.

 Your two lab results can come in different units of measure, making it hard for the “math-challenged” to know how to convert the measurements into the same units in order to find the ratio.
 See below about conversion to the same units.

 Yes.
 You may have a better-looking ratio than you really have if you weren’t pooling.
 (Pooling means having T3 build high in the blood because it’s not getting to your cells—usually due to low cortisol, high cortisol, or low iron)

 NOTE: this is a BETA calculator.
 If something didn’t come out right, let my brainy techs and I know.
 Email Janie via the Contact Me below with your comments.